HazeFinance/haze-audits/README.md

 ## Reward and Governance

-Haze Finance introduces a reward and governance features to acheive a self sustaining DAO that incentivizes anounymous transactions as well as HAZE token holders.
+Haze Finance introduces a new reward and governance system to acheive a self sustaining DAO that incentivizes anounymous transactions as well as HAZE token holders.

 You can find the HAZE reward system and governance contracts at https://github.com/HazeFinance/haze-contracts.